 So, can you tell me your sales goals?
 How many spots you have?
 Your time isn’t finite, and you need to have a certain number of spots you can fill—so you can fill them and rest.

-I lean on The Blueprint Model to plan my business financial map, and I highly recommend it to tell you what your numbers are.
-Click here to learn more about The Blueprint Model.
+I lean on The Blueprint Model to plan my business financial map.
+I highly recommend it to tell you what your numbers are.

 I *think* you probably thought we were going to kick this how to attract high-end clients training off with voice, but it’s third on the list.
 Why?
 Because without those other two facets, voice doesn’t matter as much.